Obtaining Treatment for Substance Use Disorders through Kaiser

 - Copay plans: Preventative services are covered under this plan, and there is no deductible for them, albeit they do have a cost for office visits and services provided.

 - Health Savings Account (HSA) plans: All expenditures are out of pocket until the deductible is met under these plans, which combine pharmacy and medical costs.

 - Deductible catastrophic: In most coverage locations, individuals with financial difficulties or under the age of 30 may be eligible for this plan.
 It pays for up to three doctor visits each year.

 Medicare is a federal insurance program for anyone over 65, and Kaiser Permanente Medicare plans may offer greater benefits than conventional Medicare.
 The Kaiser Permanente Senior Advantage and Senior Advantage Basic are HMO plans that differ depending on the coverage region and plan chosen.
 Most plans will have modest copays for treatments and medicines, with most preventative services having no cost.

-Our skilled insurance specialists can assist elders seeking substance abuse treatment in understanding their coverage and how it may be utilized to pay for services.
+At Find Addiction Rehabs, our skilled recovery representatives can assist elders seeking substance abuse treatment in understanding their coverage and how it may be utilized to pay for services.